 None of these areas can be delivered in isolation from the others.
 They are equally important and depend on each other.
 All areas are delivered through a balance of adult led and child initiated activities.
 In each area there are Learning Objectives that define the expectations for most children to reach by the end of the EYFS.
-Evidence is collected for each subject area and referenced accordingly (TO: Teacher observed LJ: Learning Journey F: Folder etc) All LOs are highlighted and marked as achieved when they have been seen more than once.
+Evidence is collected for each subject area and referenced accordingly.